talis00051/NMessenger/README.md

 Messages management the following two sub-tasks :
 * sending realtime messages
-* receivung realtime messages
+* receiving realtime messages
 * history integration (both sent and received messages)

-Suppose, our chat service is limited to textin.
+Suppose, our chat service is limited to text in.
 The service, described below, can use any underlying protocol (such as XMPP, Telegram, etc.). `Disclaimer: your chat service might look differently`.

 ```swift
 public protocol IChatMessage